 - 2.1 Our appointed person (First aid co-ordinator) undertakes and records an annual review.
-A first aid needs assessment (see Page 10) is carried out to ensure that adequate provision is available given the size of our school, the staff numbers, our specific location and the needs of individuals. - 2.2 Our first aid needs assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as asthma and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
-It also includes careful planning for any trips and visits, including residential and higher risk trips which always include a suitably trained first aider, in keeping with our Educational Visits policy.
+A first aid needs assessment (see Page 10) is carried out at least annually to ensure that adequate provision is available given the size of our school, the staff numbers, our specific location and the needs of individuals. - 2.2 Our first aid needs assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as life-threatening allergy, asthma, diabetes and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
+It also includes careful planning for any trips and visits, including residential and higher risk trips which always include a suitably trained first aider and a member of staff trained in the administration of medicine, in keeping with our Educational Visits policy.

-- 2.3 Our procedure outlines when to call for help when necessary, such as an ambulance or emergency medical advice from professionals/treatment, and outlines the requirements for documenting necessary treatment once applied.
-The main duties of a First Aider are to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - 2.4 We ensure that first aid provision is available at all times, including out of school trips, during PE, and at other times when the school facilities are used. - 2.5 We keep a written record of all accidents or injuries and first aid treatment.
-We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment. - 2.6 Our risk assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as asthma and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
-It also includes careful planning for any trips and visits, including Category C residential and higher risk trips which always include a suitably trained First Aider, in keeping with our Learning Outside the Classroom: Educational Visits policy - 2.7 In school, all incidents are recorded using Medical Tracker (online), and parents are informed via text or phone call.
-In the Nursery, parents are informed as appropriate by the Nursery team.
+- 2.3 Our procedure outlines when to call for help when necessary, such as an ambulance or emergency medical advice from professionals, and outlines the requirements for documenting necessary treatment once applied.
+The main duties of a First Aider are to give immediate help to casualties with common injuries or illnesses and those arising from specific hazards at school. - 2.4 We ensure that first aid provision is available at all times, including out of school trips, during PE, and at all other times when the school facilities are used. - 2.5 We keep an electronic record of all accidents or injuries and first aid treatment on Medical Tracker or a written record where Medical Tracker is not available(Accident reporting software tool).
+We must inform parent(s)/carer(s) of any accident or injury on the same day, or as soon as reasonably practicable, of any first aid treatment.
+Records are stored confidentially in Medical Tracker.
+The recording of an accident is carried out in confidence at all times by the person administering first aid. - 2.6 Our risk assessment includes consideration of pupils and staff with specific conditions and major illnesses, such as asthma and epilepsy, takes account of an analysis of the history of accidents in our school, as well as the identification of specific hazards.
+It also includes careful planning for any trips and visits, including Category C residential and higher risk trips which always include a suitably trained First Aider, in keeping with our Learning Outside the Classroom: Educational Visits policy.